Saturday, October 26, 2024

 Further feedbacks include permafrost degradation, both terrestrial and on the seafloor of the Arctic Ocean, which looks set to cause huge releases of greenhouse gases (particularly CO₂, CH₄ and N₂O).

 This would in turn also cause more water vapor to enter the atmosphere, further speeding up the temperature rise.
-Water vapor is getting very high, in part because the temperature may already have risen by more than what the IPCC wants people to believe.

 The danger of a huge temperature rise is very large in the Arctic, where vast amounts of methane are held in sediments at the seafloor and in permafrost on land, and where there is very little hydroxyl in the air to break down the methane.